rahulramesha/express-autopush/Readme.md

 On the topic of server push, lots of guidelines have to be followed to have actual performance gains.
 See [Rules of Thumb for HTTP/2 Push](https://docs.google.com/document/d/1K0NykTXBbbbTlv60t5MyJvXjqKGsCVNYHyLEXIxYMv0/edit?usp=sharing) for the details.

 TLDR, if the file is pushed all the time, even when it is already cached in the browser, It leads to worse performance.
-That's where express-autopush middleware comes in.
+That's where http2-express-autopush middleware comes in.

 ## Usage